 American Alligator ~

-The American alligator is an American conservation success story.
-The American alligator was provided conservation protection in 1967 due to the threat of extinction of the species in the southeastern U.S. due to overhunting for leather and meat as well as loss of wetlands habitat.
-The protection provided for the species by the U.S. Fish and Wildlife Service as well as state wildlife agencies in the alligator’s range enabled populations of the American alligator to grow to a sustainable enough number by 1987 that the species was removed from the endangered species list!
+The American alligator is a conservation success story.
+It was provided conservation protection in 1967 due to the threat of extinction of the species in the southeastern U.S. because of overhunting for leather and meat, as well as loss of wetlands habitat.
+The protection provided for the species by the U.S. Fish and Wildlife Service and state wildlife agencies in the alligator’s range enabled populations of the American alligator to grow to a sustainable enough number that by 1987, the species was removed from the endangered species list!

-The alligator we care for at the zoo is an albino alligator named Luna.
-She would not be able to survive in the wild because her lack of pigment would not allow her to camouflage from predators as a young alligator, or sneak up on prey.
+We care for an albino alligator named Luna at the Good Zoo.
+She would not be able to survive in the wild because her lack of pigment does not allow her to camouflage from predators or sneak up on prey.
 Her skin also lacks protection for the sun’s rays.
 We feed her thawed, frozen rats or chicks, as well as special zoo crocodilian diet pellets.